decretist/Dissertation/Chapter1/chapter1.md

     the commentator of Part II does not establish what role he had in Part I." [@noonan_gratian_1979, 162-163].

-[^35]: D.3, c.1-2. *Decretum Gratiani*, First Recension, edition in
+[^35]: D.3, c.1-2. *Decretum Gratiani*, First Recension, edition
-    progress.
+    in progress.
 Anders Winroth, 3/21/2017, p.5, l.13-18.

 [^36]: "Porro canonum alii sunt decreta Pontificum, alii statuta
     conciliorum."
 D.3, d.p.c.2. *Decretum Gratiani*, First Recension, edition in progress.
 Anders Winroth, 3/21/2017, p.5, l.19-20.

-[^37]: In addition to genuine papal material, for example a large number
+[^37]: In addition to genuine papal material, for example a large
-    of excerpts from the register containing the letters of Gregory I, Gratian used a number of pseudo-papal sources, which will be discussed below in the context of Gratian's formal sources.
+    number of excerpts from the register containing the letters of Gregory I, Gratian used a number of pseudo-papal sources, which will be discussed below in the context of Gratian's formal sources.

-[^38]: JK 255.
-Jaffé, Philipp. *Regesta pontificum romanorum ab condita
+[^38]: JK 255. [@jaffe_regesta_1956, 40] ["Register of papal letters
-    ecclesia ad annum post Christum natum MCXCVIII.* 2nd ed. corrected & supplemented by Samuel Loewenfeld, Ferdinand Kaltenbrunner & Paul Ewald.
-2 vols.
-Graz, 1956. p.
-40 [Regenerate footnote from Zotero.] ["Register of papal letters to 1198.
+    to 1198.
 Reflecting the editors who contributed to various time periods, the work is conventionally given an abbreviated citation as JK to the year 590, JE for 590-882 and JL for 883-1198."
-[Papal Documents: A Finding Aid
-    | Columbia University
+    [Papal Documents: A Finding Aid | Columbia University Libraries](http://library.columbia.edu/locations/butler/medieval-studies/guides/papaldoc.html)]
-    Libraries](http://library.columbia.edu/locations/butler/medieval-studies/guides/papaldoc.html)]

-[^39]: D.3, d.p.c.2. *Decretum Gratiani*, First Recension, edition in
+[^39]: D.3, d.p.c.2. *Decretum Gratiani*, First Recension, edition
-    progress.
+    in progress.
 Anders Winroth, 3/21/2017.

-[^40]: D.16, c.11. *Decretum Gratiani*, First Recension, edition in
+[^40]: D.16, c.11. *Decretum Gratiani*, First Recension, edition
-    progress.
+    in progress.
 Anders Winroth, 3/21/2017. p.32, l.7-9.

 [^41]: Verify that the enumeration is in the first recension.

-[^42]: Ambrose, Augustine, Gregory the Great, and Jerome were formally
+[^42]: Ambrose, Augustine, Gregory the Great, and Jerome were
-    recognized as doctors by Boniface VIII in 1298 in the *Liber* *Sextus*, VI 3.22, *Gloriosus Deus in sanctis suis* in *De reliquiis et veneratione sanctorum* (edF 2.1059-1060).
+    formally recognized as doctors by Boniface VIII in 1298 in the *Liber* *Sextus*, VI 3.22, *Gloriosus Deus in sanctis suis* in *De reliquiis et veneratione sanctorum* (edF 2.1059-1060).
 Leo the Great was only added to the list in 1754.

-[^43]: First recension D.15 c.3, §1-§16 in Friedberg, §2-§17 in Thompson
+[^43]: First recension D.15 c.3, §1-§16 in Friedberg, §2-§17 in
-    and Gordley.
+    Thompson and Gordley.

 [^44]: "The *Moralia*: based on talks Gregory gave on the Book of
     Job to his 'brethren' who accompanied him to Constantinople